-- 118. Therefore, Plaintiffs would not have purchased the items listed above, or at the very least, would not have paid as much as they did, had Defendants been truthful.
-Plaintiffs were persuaded to make their purchases only because of the fake sales based on Defendants' fake Reference Prices. - F. Research Shows That the Use of Reference Price Advertising Schemes Similar to Defendants' Deceptive Pricing Scheme Influences Consumer Behavior and Affects Consumers' Perceptions of a Product's Value - longstanding scholarly research.
+Research Shows That the Use of Reference Price Advertising Schemes Similar to Defendants' Deceptive Pricing Scheme Influences Consumer Behavior and Affects Consumers' Perceptions of a Product's Value

+The effectiveness of Defendants' deceitful pricing scheme is backed up by 137. longstanding scholarly research.
 In the seminal article entitled Comparative Price Advertising: Informative or Deceptive? (cited in Hinojos v.
 Kohl's Corp., 718 F.3d 1098, 1106 (9th Cir.
 2013), Professors Dhruv Grewal and Larry D. Compeau write that, "[b]y creating an impression of savings, the presence of a higher reference price enhances subjects' perceived value and willingness to buy the product."
 Dhruv Grewal & Larry D. Compeau, Comparative Price Advertising: Informative or Deceptive?, 11 J. Pub.
 Pol'y & Mktg.
 52, 55 (Spring 1992).
 Thus, "empirical studies indicate that, as discount size increases, consumers' perceptions of value and their willingness to buy the product increase, while their intention to search for a lower price decreases."
 Id. at 56 (emphasis added).
 For this reason, the Ninth Circuit in Hinojos held that a plaintiff making a claim of deceptive pricing (strikingly similar to the claim at issue here) had standing to pursue his claim against the defendant retailer.
 In doing so, the Court observed that "[m]isinformation about a product's 'normal' price is . . . significant to many consumers in the same way as a false product label would be."
-Hinojos, 718 F.3d at 1106. - 120.
-Professors Compeau and Grewal reached similar conclusions in a 2002 article: "decades of research support the conclusion that advertised reference prices do indeed enhance consumers' perceptions of the value of the deal."
-Dhruv Grewal & Larry D. Compeau, Comparative Price Advertising: Believe It Or Not, J. of Consumer Affairs, Vol.

-36, No. 2, at 287 (Winter 2002).
+Hinojos, 718 F.3d at 1106.

+138. Professors Compeau and Grewal reached similar conclusions in a 2002 article: "decades of research support the conclusion that advertised reference prices do indeed enhance consumers' perceptions of the value of the deal."
+Dhruv Grewal & Larry D. Compeau, Comparative Price Advertising: Believe It Or Not, J. of Consumer Affairs, Vol. 36, No. 2, at 287 (Winter 2002).
 The professors also found that "[c]onsumers are influenced by comparison prices even when the stated reference prices are implausibly high."
 Id. (emphasis added).